LiDAR sensors for hydrographic surveys

 A 360° 3D LiDAR point cloud dataset provides rich detail to inform better decision-making, for example, when redesigning ports and harbours, managing inland waterways and determining the structural condition of reservoirs.
 The above LiDAR imagery perfectly compliments the data from your bathymetric contour map below the water surface.

 Integrating a Velodyne Puck (VLP-16) LiDAR scanner to an already mobilised survey boat is very simple and straight forward.
 The capital cost of a Puck (VLP-16) is minimal so the overall additional cost to deploy and collect LiDAR data as part of your hydrographic survey project is small.
 In addition, the online hydrographic software package you are probably already using most likely has Plug & Play support for a Velodyne LiDAR scanner.
 This means you’ll be familiar with the approach to post processing LiDAR data as it’s the same as for multibeam surveys.

 The hydrographic software packages which already support Velodyne LiDAR products include HYPACK, QINSy, EIVA and CARIS which include Plug & Play support enabling time-synchronisation between the LiDAR scanner and the main navigation system.

 - Dredging and coastal defences

-See how SeaBed B.V. optimised dredging operations with two silted reservoirs and in Switzerland.
-Click here
+Read how SeaBed B.V. optimised dredging operations at two silted reservoirs in Switzerland.